DappDevs/presentations/content/about-ethereum.md

 ???

-Yes, it is a blockchain. (hilarity ensues)
+Well, it is a blockchain. (hilarity ensues)

 Ethereum stores transactions on an immutable ledger, basically like any other blockchain.

-What makes Ethereum special is that the transactions it stores in it's blocks aren't inherantly the transfer of a financial asset, although it can and often does involves a token or coin.
+What makes Ethereum special is that the transactions it stores in it's blocks aren't inherantly the transfer of a financial asset, although it can involve a token or coin.
 The transactions involve execution of a string of pre-programmed computer logic statements, which can transfer valuable assets of any type or specification over a common framework.